DennisLfromGA/supayuzamenyu/README.md

 * easy to install Ubuntu windows or environments
 * easy to delete Ubuntu environments

+## Installing Crouton Extension
+* install the [crouton extension](https://goo.gl/OVQOEt), which provides integration with Chromium OS so that can copy/cut/paste to and from Chrome and Ubuntu.
+Also enables Ubuntu windows and tbs in Chrome.

 ## Installing menu
 * enter developer mode (see [developer mode](./developer_mode.md))
 * download and unzip [the zip file](https://github.com/ezzye/supayuzamenyu/archive/master.zip)